Project-MONAI/model-zoo/models/CoronSegmentator/docs/README.md

 ## **Model Description**

-Coronsegmentator is an automated pipeline that performs dual-task segmentation on cardiac CT images, focusing on both whole-heart and coronary artery structures.
-It integrates MONAI’s Auto3DSeg for general cardiac segmentation and a custom nnU-Net model for detailed coronary artery segmentation.
-The pipeline further converts segmentation results (in STL format) into USD files for downstream 3D visualization and digital twin simulation using NVIDIA Omniverse.
+Coronsegmentator is an automated pipeline that performs coronary artery segmentation on cardiac CT images using a pretrained nnU-Net model.
+The pipeline converts segmentation results (in NIfTI format) into STL files for downstream 3D visualization and digital twin simulation using NVIDIA Omniverse.

-The entire workflow is designed to enable precise, scalable, and automated generation of personalized coronary artery digital twins, supporting clinical planning, AI-based diagnosis, and medical visualization in research or pre-operative planning workflows.
+The workflow is designed to enable precise, scalable, and automated generation of personalized coronary artery digital twins, supporting clinical planning, AI-based diagnosis, and medical visualization in research or pre-operative planning workflows.

 ## **Data**